ServerlessOpsIO/serverlessops-workshops/01-up-and-running/03-build-new-service/README.md

 ### 5. Test
 Use `sls logs` and `sls invoke` to test your new service.

-Tail the application logs.
-Serverless Framework's `logs` command will poll and dump the RequestRide function's logs from CloudWatch to the terminal window.
+#### Get function name

-Start by getting the functions in the application stack using Serverless Framework's `info` command.
+(In case you forgot it already) Start by getting the functions in the application stack using Serverless Framework's `info` command.

 ```
 $ sls info
 ```

 <details>
 <summary><strong>Output</strong></summary>